 Take time today to think of where you started and how far you have come.
 Do you have more space?
 Is your space less cluttered?

 Have you discovered things about yourself you didn’t know before this challenge?
 How did you enjoy the mindful exercises?
 Did you develop new habits?

-Are you ready for this decluttering challenge??
+Are you ready for this Minimalist Declutter Challenge??

 Please comment below if you decide to participate and share with me which day you are most excited about!

 Also, if you enjoyed this post, be sure to follow me on Pinterest!

 Be sure to check out my personal experience with this declutter challenge to gain inspiration and motivation as you go through it!